A Revolution in Science: the Eclipse Expeditions of 1919: Universal Gravitation

 In many ways, the force of gravity is extremely weak.
 Most material bodies are held together by electrical forces between atoms which are many orders of magnitude stronger than the gravitational forces between them.
 But, despite its weakness, gravity is the driving force in astronomical situations because astronomical bodies, with very few exceptions, always contain exactly the same amount of positive and negative charge and therefore never exert forces of an electrical nature on each other.

 One of the first great achievements of theoretical physics was Isaac Newton's theory of universal gravitation, which unified what had seemed to be many disparate physical phenomena.
 Newton's theory of mechanics is encoded in three simple laws: \begin{enumerate} \item Every body continues in a state of rest or uniform motion in a straight line unless it is compelled to change that state by forces impressed upon it. \item Rate of change of momentum is proportional to the impressed force, and is in the direction in which this force acts. \item To every action, there is always opposed an equal reaction. \end{enumerate} These three laws of motion are general, applying just as accurately to the behaviour of balls on a billiard table as to the motion of the heavenly bodies.
 All that Newton needed to do was to figure out how to describe the force of gravity.
 Newton realised that a body orbiting in a circle, like the Moon going around the Earth, is experiencing a force in the direction of the centre of motion (just as a weight tied to the end of a piece of string does when it is twirled around one's head).
 Gravity could cause this motion in the same way as it could cause apples to fall to Earth from trees.
 In both these situations, the force has to be towards the centre of the Earth.
-Newton realised that the right form of mathematical equation was an inverse-square law:
+Newton realised that the correct form of mathematical equation was an inverse-square law:

 In other words the attractive force $F$ between any two bodies of masses $M_A$ and $M_B$ depends on the product of the masses of the bodies and upon the square of the distance $r$ between them.
 The quantity $G$ is a fundamental constant, called Newton's constant.
-Combined with Newton's Second Law,
+Combined with Newton's Second Law relating the force $F$ on a body to its acceleration $a$:

 this allows one to calculate the changes in motion and position of bodies interacting under gravity.

 It was a triumph of Newton's theory that the inverse-square law of universal gravitation could explain the laws of planetary motion obtained by Johannes Kepler more than a century earlier.
 So spectacular was this success that the idea of a Universe guided by Newton's laws of motion was to dominate scientific thinking for more than two centuries.
 Until, in fact, the arrival on the scene of an obscure patent clerk by the name of Albert Einstein.